nishatbristy007/NaiveBot/README.md

 ## Chain Reaction

-### This is a bot for playing the two-player chain reaction game.
+### In this project, I implemented a bot for playing the two-player chain reaction game.

 Chain reaction is a two player game.
 - The environment is a m.n board.